What is the Best Content for Your Hotel Social Media Accounts?

 You can manage Instagram ad campaigns from your Facebook fan page, but you'll first need to make sure your Instagram account is a company/business one.
 Use a social media marketing and management dashboard such as Hootsuite or Later to schedule your Instagram posts from your computer.

-If you're targeting business travellers (individuals, groups, conferences, etc.), it might be useful to create a LinkedIn page for your hotel.
+If you're targeting business travelers (individuals, groups, conferences, etc.), it might be useful to create a LinkedIn page for your hotel.

 To save time, begin with sharing some of the same content you're already sharing on Facebook and use applicable hashtags to index your content on specific topics.